keithmburu/courses/2019-ai/vw_inclass.md

 - Vowpal Wabbit does not report accuracy, but you can output the guesses for each line with `--predictions ./predictions.txt` and write a short script to calculate this by comparing it to the test file.

 - Use `--oaa n` for more than two classes during training, where *n* is the number of classes.
+You don't need that for this exercise.

 - VW classes (for more than two classes) must be integers (starting at 1).

 - You will have to convert the string names to integers.

-- Be sure to use `-t` during testing.
+- Be sure to use `-t` or `--testonly` during testing.
 Otherwise, you will update the model while testing!

 - Include the commands you used for your VW runs in a script called run.sh